 - Visitors must be 18 years or older.

-- Visitors must wear masks.
+- Visitors, regardless of their vaccination status, are required to wear face coverings.
 If they do not have a mask, Lake Regional will provide one.

 - People with colds, sore throats or other symptoms of illness should not visit patients.